All Episodes

-And a good Thursday afternoon to you in progress here in Texas and across the fruited plain as Rush would sound.
+And a good Thursday afternoon to you in progress here in Texas and across the fruited plain, as Rush would sound.

-We uh we have the Rush Limbaugh vacation underway.
+We have the Rush Limbaugh vacation underway.

-Mark Stein is in tomorrow, and then a uh a smattering, I believe that's the collective noun of uh fill in hosts, none of whom will be me.
+I believe that's the collective noun of fill-in hosts, none of whom will be me.

-Uh it was so nice, it's always so nice to get the call.
+It's always so nice to get the call.

 It's a joy and an honor to fill this seat when Rush is away.

-Uh I have a lot going on next week.
+I have a lot going on next week.

-Those of us who are eternally pleased and proud to be the uh the fill-in bench strength here on the Rush Limbaugh Show.
+And to pilot you through all of that material between now and then, those of us who are eternally pleased and proud to be the fill-in bench strength here on the Rush Limbaugh Show.

 Phone number remains 1-800-282-2882.

-Website remains Rush Limbaugh.com.
+Website remains rushlimbaugh.com.

-So, guys, thanks for making it a joy and a pleasure.
+So guys, thanks for making it a joy and a pleasure.

 Before we get back to calls, let me begin each hour sort of laying down another topical layer or two.